Compliance

 The employee, in exchange for receiving their savings, will undertake all activity required of them in terms of acting on behalf of their employer during the process of allocating the funds, which will be facilitated by YellowNest.

-The employee, working under guidance from YellowNest, will participate in the decision process for best use of funds according to nursery needs with the aim of improving the educational outcomes for children.
-We are in the process of implementing a self-assessment and accreditation process for the nurseries, conducted by a former nursery manager, to create a collaborative and supportive process for the nurseries and their development.
+The employee, as a representative of the employer and working under guidance from YellowNest, will participate in the decision-making process for best use of funds according to nursery’s needs with the aim of improving the educational outcomes for children.
+The employee will evaluate areas of improvement, to create a collaborative and supportive process for the nurseries and their development.
+YellowNest will take responsibility for the procuring of goods and services to the value of the funding and ensure they are delivered to the nursery, thus creating a 360-degree audit trail between all parties.

-To date we are working with over 300 employers to provide this service, including law firms, banks and financial services institutions.
-We have paid over £2,500,000 in nursery fees on behalf of working parents, and most importantly saved them in excess of £1,000,000.
+It is on that basis that we have rapidly become the provider of choice for businesses such as yourselves, who operate in regulated environments.
+To date we are working with 1,500+ nurseries and 590+ employers to provide this service, including law firms, global retail chains and financial services institutions.
+We have paid over £12,000,000 in nursery fees on behalf of working parents, and most importantly have saved them in excess of £5,000,000.